excid-io/staas/README.md

 Configure the IdP section with the path to the generated key and the used password.
 Moreover, configure the `iss` parameter with the URL of your deployment.

 The final section is the `Sigstore` section.
-There, you should provide the URL to Fulcio, as well as the path to he Fulcio certificate generated previously.
+There, you should providedontent the URL to Fulcio, as well as the path to he Fulcio certificate generated previously.

 As a next step you should prepare STaaS platform's database.
 This release of STaaS